How to Book Your Entertainment through Entertainers Worldwide

 Looking for Virtual Entertainment?
 Many of our Entertainers now offer Virtual bookings – you can find virtual entertainers either by using the buttons on the Virtual Entertainment page or by using the Virtual Services filter when you search.
 This can be found on the left on desktop and at the bottom of the search results on mobile.

 What happens after I contact an Entertainer / submit a Request?
 If you contact an act direct, they should respond within 24-48 hrs.
-If they haven’t responded within this timeframe (and you've checked your junk / spam folder) please contact Sam or Karina at firstname.lastname@example.org.
+If they haven’t responded within this timeframe (and you've checked your junk / spam folder) please submit a ticket to contact Sam, Karina or another support representative.

 If you’ve submitted a request, you should start to get responses within 2-3 days.
 However, you are likely to receive more if you wait a few more days, so if you have time, we would advise waiting 7 days before reviewing all of your applications.